hyperledger/aries-rfcs/features/0270-protocol-test-suite/README.md

 * **DO** test roles in a protocol separately, and DO test only one agent at a time.
 The question isn't *"Does agent X support the issuance protocol?"* but rather *"Does agent X support* role Y *in the issuance protocol?"* All roles in a protocol other than the one role for the one tested agent should be played by the test suite.
 * **DO** test required and optional [decorators](../../concepts/0011-decorators/README.md) to the extent that they are relevant to interoperability.
 * **DO** distinguish between required and optional features of a protocol in results.
-* **DO** provide value for agents that talk over transports besides HTTP: BlueTooth, SMTP, AMQP, and so forth -- but DON'T get bogged down in all the permutations of transport and routing.
+* **DO** provide value for agents that talk over transports besides HTTP: BlueTooth, SMTP, AMQP, and so forth -- but **DON'T** get bogged down in all the permutations of transport and routing.
 * **DO** describe results in a formally defined data structure that can be prettified in various ways.
 * **DO** allow the test suite to be an automated step in a CI/CD pipeline.
+* **DO** evaluate *message* correctness, but touch more lightly on *data* correctness.
+See [this discussion about the distinction between messages and data](../../concepts/0017-attachments/README.md#messages-versus-data), and note how the [Issue Credential](../0036-issue-credential/README.md) and [Present Proof](../0037-present-proof/README.md) protocols push credential and presentation format to a concern about the format of attached data, so the data can evolve at a different rate from the protocol.

 <hr>

 * **DON'T** attempt to replace proper unit, functional, or integration tests for agents.